-- Both these techniques have done the same thing. - They have replaced something we couldn't find the slope of with something we could. - We could do the same with a gradient function (as we will in the homework). - This obviously trains the weights approximately. - However, it seems that the approximation is often good enough. - In any case, we are interested in performance on non-training examples.
+- Both these techniques have done the same thing. - They have replaced something we couldn't find the slope of with something we could. - We could do the same with a different gradient function. - This obviously trains the weights approximately. - However, it seems that the approximation is often good enough. - In any case, we are interested in performance on non-training examples.